Control Access to Objects

 - Make sure the Enhanced Profile User Interface is enabled in User Management Settings.

-- Click the Profile Name for the profile you want to change permissions for.
-The Profile Overview displays.
+- Click the name of the profile that you want to customize.

-- Set the most restrictive settings and permissions you can for this user type, and save.
+- Edit the profile, using the most restrictive settings and permissions you can for this user type.
 (Don’t worry about blocking the user from doing things they need to do.
-We'll open up more possibilities for them later, when we give them permission sets.)
+We'll open up more possibilities for them in the Use Permission Sets to Grant Access section below.)

-- From the Profile dropdown select the profile you just set up.
-Then click the Save button.
+- In the Profile dropdown, select the profile that you just set up.
+Then, click Save.

 Use Permission Sets to Grant Access